purescript-deprecated/purescript-lens/src/Control/Lens/README.md

     class (Ixed m a b) <= At m a b where at :: Index m a -> LensP m (Maybe (IxValue m b))

+    class Contains m a where
+      contains :: Index m a -> LensP m Boolean

     class Ixed m a b where
       ix :: Index m a -> TraversalP m (IxValue m b)